free things to do in New York City

 Discussion | Remembering Philip Roth, one of the most awarded American writers of his generation

 James Atlas and the late Philip Roth were friends for over 30 years.
-They read each other’s work, spent time together at Roth’s house in Connecticut, and wandered the streets of the Upper West Side.
+They read each other’s work, spent more time together at Roth’s house in Connecticut, and wandered the streets of the Upper West Side.
 Like most friendships, theirs wasn't always tranquil, but it was never dull.
 To celebrate the publication of Atlas’ book Remembering Roth as an Audible Original, the author will be joined by four of Roth’s keenest appreciators: David Remnick, editor of The New Yorker; Claudia Pierpont Roth, author of Roth Unbound; and biographer Judith Thurman.
 Philip Milton Roth (1933 – 2018) was an American novelist and short-story writer.
 His fiction, regularly set in his birthplace of Newark, New Jersey, is known for its intensely autobiographical character, for philosophically and formally blurring the distinction between reality and fiction, for its "sensual, ingenious style" and for its provocative explorations of American identity.
 Roth first gained attention with the 1959 novella Goodbye, Columbus, for which he received the U.S. National Book Award for Fiction.
-He became one of the most awarded American writers of his generation.
+He became one of the most awarded American writers of his generation. less

 New York City, NY; NYC